jamie2210/CI_MS1_TBC/README.md

 12. As a returning user, I want to purchase sessions, memberships or 1-1’s.

 #### Site Owner
-13. As the site owner, I want users to easy access their account and make purchases.
+13. As the site owner, I want users to easily access their account and make purchases.
 14. As the site owner, I want users to get a feel for the club and more about me.
 15. As the site owner, I want the users to be able to contact us.
-16. As the site owner, I want the user to able to book into classes.
+16. As the site owner, I want the user to easily book into classes.

 ## Design